 For scheduling and pricing purposes, Offerors should assume that all Base Period objectives and task may occur concurrently to support cost and schedule savings.
-If Optional tasks are included in the project award, Offerors should assume that an Agreement modification will be required to begin an option period.
+If Optional tasks are included in the Project Award, Offerors should assume that a Project Award modification will be required to begin an optional task.